 Mouse and Keyboard Integration

-Once one has installed a guest Operating System in VirtualBox, mouse and keyboard events should be communicated to the guest OS when focus is on the virtual machine window.
-However, in some case particularly with older Operating Systems the virtual machine can capture the mouse and or keyboard making them unavailable to the Host Operating System and other applications running on the Host.
+Once one has installed a guest Operating System in VirtualBox, mouse and keyboard events should be communicated to the guest OS when the focus is on the virtual machine window.
+However, in some cases particularly with older Operating Systems, the virtual machine can capture the mouse and or keyboard making them unavailable to the Host Operating System and other applications running on the Host.
 The virtual operating system in this case does not know that it is not running inside another OS and expects to have complete control over your keyboard and mouse when the virtual machine window is clicked.

-As a result upon clicking the VM, the Host Operating Systems loses control of the mouse and or keyboard and VirtualBox by default will display the pop-up dialog below.
+As a result upon clicking the VM, the Host Operating Systems loses control of the mouse and or keyboard, and VirtualBox by default will display the pop-up dialog below.
 Pressing capture in the dialog below will capture the mouse and keyboard and the Host Operating System will no longer have access to them.
 It should be noted that not only can this occur with older virtualized Operating Systems but it also can occur when newer Operating Systems are booting up and have not fully loaded, such as for example at grub screens.

-In cases like this where the Host Operating Systems has lost control of the mouse and or keyboard, VirtualBox reserves a special key on your keyboard to un-grab the mouse and keyboard and return control to the Host : the Host Key.
-By default, the Host Key is the right Control key and VirtualBox displays the Host Key in the bottom right hand corner of the virtual machine window to remind you:
+In cases like this where the Host Operating Systems has lost control of the mouse and or keyboard, VirtualBox reserves a special key on your keyboard to un-grab the mouse and keyboard and return control to the Host: the Host Key.
+By default, the Host Key is the right Control key and VirtualBox displays the Host Key in the bottom right-hand corner of the virtual machine window to remind you:

 You can change the default settings for the Host key in the VirtualBox Global Settings.
 Open VirtualBox, click on File→Preferences.
 In the left panel of the Preferences window select Input.
 On the right side of the Preferences dialog click the Virtual Machine Tab, and listed in that tab is the Host Key Combination.
 Clicking the Shortcut for that combination will allow you to change it.